BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/makingTensors/instructions.md

 ## Part 2

-A college admissions counselor is looking at Beth's attendance records for middle and high school. look like this `15 16 9 7 17 8 11 12 10 5 4 3 2 13 14 6 9 8 2 7 5 7 9 13`
+A college admissions counselor is looking at Beth's attendance records for middle and high school.
+The records look like this `15 16 9 7 17 8 11 12 10 5 4 3 2 13 14 6 9 8 2 7 5 7 9 13`

 Each number represents the number of days Beth was absent in a quarter.
 The first four values being 7th grade year, the next four 8th grade year, Freshman year, etc. The final four values are Senior year.